UpCloudLtd/uks-instructions/fluent-bit/README.md

 export KUBECONFIG=your_kubeconfig_file
 ```

-You must also create `config.tfvars` file with your own settings:
+You must also create a `config.tfvars` file with your own settings in the `terraform` folder:

 ```
 zone = "fi-hel2"